Skip to content

 Masterpiece Plan<

-What will it do ?<
+What does it do ?<

 My final project will be a device measuring the liquid water content (g/m³) of the fog generated by our lab's test bench.
 This measurement will allow us to characterize more precisely the collect efficiencies of our net prototypes.
 Indeed, the latter are defined as a ratio of the collected water mass rate and the incoming water mass rate.
 Until now, we estimated the incoming water mass rate by looking at the mass difference of the water tank between the beginning and the end of the experiment.